graphile/worker/website/docs/pro/recovery.md

 sidebar_position: 20
 ---

-If a Graphile Worker process exits unexpectedly (for example someone pulls the power lead from the server, or the Node.js process crashes or is killed) it does not have a chance to unlock its active jobs, and they remain locked for up to 4 hours.
+If a regular Graphile Worker process exits unexpectedly (for example someone pulls the power lead from the server, or the Node.js process crashes or is killed) it does not have a chance to unlock its active jobs, and they remain locked for up to 4 hours.
 For some jobs, not being attempted again for 4 hours could be far too long.

 Worker Pro tracks running workers via a &ldquo;heartbeat&rdquo;, and when a worker has not checked in for a configurable amount of time we can assume that